AGRINFO AGRINFO logo

 What is changing?

-The new agreement allows the EU to reintroduce import tariffs if imports from Moldova have a negative economic or social impact on the EU as a whole, or on any EU Member State.
+The September 2025 agreement allows the EU to reintroduce import tariffs if imports from Moldova have a negative economic or social impact on the EU as a whole, or on any EU Member State.

-A condition for improved market access is that by the end of 2027 Moldova should align its laws to EU rules on pesticides: plant protection products on the market (Regulation 1107/2009); sustainable use of pesticides (Directive 2009/128/EC); official controls (Regulation 2017/625); and protection of waters against nitrate pollution (Council Directive 91/676/EEC).
+A condition for improved market access is that by the end of 2027, Moldova should align its laws to EU rules on pesticides on: plant protection products on the market (Regulation 1107/2009); sustainable use of pesticides (Directive 2009/128/EC); official controls (Regulation 2017/625); and protection of waters against nitrate pollution (Council Directive 91/676/EEC).

 Why?